PDBeurope/arpeggio/README.md

 - `SELECTION_WATER`: Between an atom in the user's selection and a water molecule
 - `NON_SELECTION_WATER`: Between an atom that is not in the user's selection and a water molecule
 - `WATER_WATER`: Between two water molecules

+### `*.bs_contacts`

+As with `*.contacts`, but only including interactions in the binding site (i.e. interactions involving atoms that were selected by the user, with atoms not selected by the user, as opposed to any intra-selection interactions.

 ### `*.sift`